andrewdavidmackenzie/andrewdavidmackenzie.github.io/_posts/2021-02-02-workspace.md

 title: Rust - Cargo Workspaces add-on
 tags: rust programming
 ---
+Publishing a set of inter-dependant crates in a rust cargo workspace project can be time consuming.
+The cargo `workspace` add-on is here to help you.

 With my `flow` rust project, I have ended up with a workspace project with eight crates inside it (after moving some libraries into the same crate as the binary that uses them, it would be ten otherwise).